HT Components T2 Review

 Adjustability

 Featuring adjustable release tension, height adjustable grub pins, and two sets of cleats offering different degrees of lateral float, the HT T-2 is remarkably adjustable.
-The T-2's adjustable release tension seemed to have greater range than the Time Speciale 8 or the Shimano SPD system.
+The T-2's adjustable release tension seemed to have a greater range than the Time Speciale 8 or the Shimano SPD system.
 At their lightest setting, they released with almost no effort, on the opposite side of the tension adjustment they felt vice-like and required significantly more force to release than any other pedal in the test.

 Release tension is easily changed using a 3mm Allen key and you can dramatically change the pedal's feel.
-The T-2 gives a reasonable 4 or 8 degrees of float using the 62 gram X-1 or X1-F cleats respectively.
+The T-2 gives a reasonable 4 or 8 degrees of float using the 62-gram X-1 or X1-F cleats, respectively.
 We found the HT cleats a bit wider and chunkier than the SPD cleats, but they created no issues in any of our test shoes.

 Although the grub pins on this pedal are adjustable with a 1.5mm Allen key, they don't interface with the shoe when clipped in.
-As with the Look X-Track En-rage Plus and the Time Speciale 8 the grub pins act only to catch and orient the pedal for engagement.
+As with the Look X-Track En-rage Plus and the Time Speciale 8, the grub pins act only to catch and orient the pedal for engagement.

 Weight

 Weight-conscious riders that still prefer a bit of platform can opt for the titanium axle version of the T2 and save 48 grams but the ti spindles have a 176lb weight limit.
 Aside from the few additional grams, there would be very few reasons to eschew this pedal for XC use.
-They're incredibly thin at just 17mm placing the rider closer to the axle and keeping the bottom of the pedal that much further from trail side hazards.
+They're incredibly thin at just 17mm, placing the rider closer to the axle and keeping the bottom of the pedal that much further from trail-side hazards.

 Platform